JulianEducation/CommandLineBasics/shell.md

 ## `man`

-We've just used the `echo` program to echo a line of text.
+We've already used a small number of programs, like the `echo` program to echo a line of text.

-If we want to learn more about what the `echo` program does, like perhaps whether it takes any additional arguments, we can use... another program!
+Wouldn't it be nice if there was an instruction manual for programs that told us how to use them?
+There is one of course, and it's another program, one called `man` (for "manual").

-The `man` program, which stands for *manual* is an interactive help program which can tell us about other programs and their usage notes.
+`man` is an interactive help program which can tell us about other programs and their usage notes.

 It takes an argument -- the name of a program you wish to learn about.
+If we want to learn more about what the `echo` program does, like perhaps whether it takes any additional arguments, type:

 Run: